waydabber/BetterDisplay/README.md

 - The app is also useful for anybody who is not satisfied with the offered default HiDPI resolutions offered by macOS - as in some cases this could be rather limiting - especially on Wide or UltraWide displays.
 - Scale Sidecar resolutions.
-- Possible use on a headless Mac for custom resolutions.
+- Use headless Macs (servers) with any resolution and HiDPI mode (tested on Mac with Intel UHD 630).
 - Better quality zooming (`System Preferences`»`Accessibility`»`Zoom`) or High Quality screenshots even on Full HD displays.
 - You can use it instead of or alongside other apps that create custom native resolutions.